 - Looking for fall at Buffalo River

 Historically an important business and trading center and home to the sprawling the University of North Dakota, Grand Forks is the third largest city in the state.
 Despite a devastating flood and fire, the city retains a small historic core of buildings far grander than is expected in a city of this size.
 While there aren’t a lot of activities for visitors, it’s worth driving through the sprawl that fills the space between the freeway and downtown to get a feel for what this city might have been like early in the 20th century.
-Unfortunately, the downtown core and adjoining historic residential neighborhood are separated (and protected) from the Red River by high concrete floodwalls.
-The wall makes the city feel closed-in, completely isolating it from the river that is both the city’s reason for being and the source of its destruction.

 - Evening in East Grand Forks (2007)